 Industrial buildings have a slightly different requirement.
 They must either have a green roof covering 10% of the available roof space or 2,000 square meters, or install cool roofing materials across the entire available roof space.
 Cool roofing materials reflect sunlight and heat, helping to reduce energy consumption.

 So, why the push for green roofs?
-Toronto, like many urban centres, faces challenges like flooding due to overwhelmed storm drains and rising temperatures from sprawling concrete areas.
+Like many other urban centres, Toronto faces challenges like flooding due to overwhelmed storm drains and rising temperatures from sprawling concrete areas.
 Green roofs act as natural sponges, absorbing rainwater and releasing it slowly, reducing pressure on drainage systems.
 The vegetation also helps cool buildings by providing shade and insulation, lowering energy consumption.

 Looking ahead, Toronto’s Green Roof Bylaw serves as a springboard for stricter sustainability measures in construction.
 Many experts believe the bylaw’s success will pave the way for even more progressive regulations.
 We might see a future where green roofs become mandatory for all new buildings, or where the bylaw expands to include other sustainable features like solar panels or rainwater harvesting systems.